Corsinvest/cv4pve-barc/README.md

 This tool need basically no configuration.

-## Backup a VM one time
+## Backup a VM/CT one time

 ```sh
 root@pve1:~# eve4pve-barc backup --vmid=111 --label='daily' --path=/mnt/bckceph --keep=2
 ```

-This command backup VM 111.
+This command backup VM/CT 111.
 The --keep tells that it should be kept 2 backup, if there are more than 2 backup, the 3 one will be erased (sorted by creation time).